-In addition to supporting the full build-out of the sidewalk network across the city, the Fort Collins AMP seeks to identify and close barriers to pedestrian mobility, chiefly those that prevent safe and comfortable street crossings.
+In addition to supporting the full build-out of the sidewalk network across the city, the Fort Collins AMP seeks to identify and close barriers to pedestrian mobility (especially for people with disabilities for whom walking and rolling access is essential), chiefly those that prevent safe and comfortable street crossings.
 Because Fort Collins' arterial streets are laid out in a one-mile grid and-especially in the urban core neighborhoods-are multiple lanes wide, the arterial network often has limited opportunities for people to cross at marked crosswalks and requires pedestrians to cross long distances.
 The Fort Collins AMP focuses on identifying long gaps between comfortable and low-stress pedestrian crossings, and it makes recommendations for spot treatments to close those gaps.

-To identify crossing gaps, the Fort Collins AMP set a quarter-mile crossing distance goal: in typical circumstances, a person walking or rolling should not need to travel more than a quarter-mile to reach a low-stress crossing (or five minutes for someone walking or rolling at 3 mph, a typical pedestrian speed).
-In the downtown area, it is assumed that all crossings should be low-stress and give pedestrians priority for circulation.
+To identify crossing gaps, the Fort Collins AMP set a quarter-mile crossing distance goal: in typical circumstances, a person walking or rolling should not need to travel more than a quarter-mile to reach a lowstress crossing (or five minutes for someone walking or rolling at 3 mph, a typical pedestrian speed).
+In the downtown area, where pedestrians are placed atop the modal hierarchy, it is assumed that all crossings should be low-stress and give pedestrians priority for circulation.